SparkyLinux is a Linux distro that can ignite your daily computing experience. Its spark is pushing me to rethink my computing priorities.

 Why the glee over rolling releases?
 This upgrade method pushes the latest packages and edition upgrades as they are ready without requiring a complete reinstallation.
 This approach is a big convenience, especially if you’re running SparkyLinux from a USB drive.

 Rolling Update and Portability Too

-Quirky Linux was a Linux-on-a stick derivative of Puppy Linux.
+Quirky Linux was a Linux-on-a-stick derivative of Puppy Linux.
 Although Puppy Linux and other offshoot distros still exist, I was drawn to the rolling release potential on a USB drive installation.

 Being able to pop a USB stick into any computer I use remains part of my work routine.
-It is a workable solution and better alternative to carrying around my own hardware when my location deadheads to a room filled with other people’s gear.
+It is a workable solution and a better alternative to carrying around my own hardware when my location deadheads to a room filled with other people’s gear.

 SparkyLinux Nibiru’s rolling update capability adds to the convenience by eliminating the need to create updated versions of the portable OS periodically.
 Installing Linux distros to a USB drive can have its drawbacks.

 One of the big ones is the need to use special frugal installation tactics.
 Another is having to create and use multiple partitions on the USB drive to save personal data and configuration changes as persistent memory.